janus-idp/demo-setup/README.md

 This section will go over how to:

 1. Install the RHSSO Operator
-2. Deploy Keycloak, configured with a GitHub App
+2. Deploy Keycloak using a GitHub Client

 #### Install RHSSO Operator